 - 1 head pak choi

 - 1 tbsp miso paste

 - 1 bundle c.85g noodles (I used flat udon noodles, and soba would also work well here)

 - Heat the oil in a large saucepan and add the spring onion and mushrooms.
 Fry gently for 2-3 minutes until softened.

 - Add the boiling water and stock powder to the pan.
-Bring to the boil, then add the noodles and cook for 6-7 minutes until tender.
+Bring to the boil, then add the noodles and cook for 5-6 minutes until tender.

-- Once the noodles are tender, add the pak choi leaves and miso paste to the pan, and heat through gently, (do not boil), for a minute or two.
+- Once the noodles are tender, add the pak choi leaves and miso paste to the pan, and simmer gently for a minute or two.